When are Ty Collectibles Retired?

 It turned out that "off order" can also mean a product is late being shipped from China; that Ty has decided to stop accepting orders for seasonal items like current Halloween or Holiday items because they will be made available again next year; or they are taken "off order" for authorized Ty retailers to make them available to other select retailers like supermarket chains or overseas retailers.

-Since the surprise Beanie Boos "retirement" announcement in April 2013, Ty has not been consistant with subsequent announcements of individual plush retirements.
-Tycollector.com will attempt to post any retirement dates that are officially announced by Ty, and will indicated "retired" when items appear on the Ty official site as "retired," even though an official announcement was not made.
+Since the surprise Beanie Boos "retirement" announcement in April 2013, Ty has not been consistent with subsequent announcements of individual plush retirements.
+Tycollector.com will attempt to post any retirement dates that are officially announced by Ty, and will indicated "retired" when items appear on the Ty official site as "retired," even though an official announcement was not made and a specific retirement date is not available.